jsunn-y/CARE/README.md

 # BERC
-BERC: Bencharmks for Enzyme Retrieval and Classifcation
+BERC: Benchmarks for Enzyme Retrieval and Classifcation

 ## 1 env